 B) Who’s the dorkiest Hapsburg?

 One of Maria Theresa’s eleventy million children was this Jim Dandy, who happened to be her successor.
 Joseph II is the most famous Habsburg in my house because of his appearance in the movie Amadeus.
-He is the bewigged chappie who says that Mozart’s music has too many notes.
+(You probably remember him as the bewigged chappie who says that Mozart’s music has too many notes.)

-On the Schonnbrunn Palace tour, they call him an exemplary Enlightenment prince.
+On the Schonnbrunn Palace tour, they call Joseph II an exemplary Enlightenment prince.
 I say that a real Enlightenment prince wouldn’t have been played by Principal Rooney from Ferris Bueller’s Day Off, but the Habsburgs didn’t ask my opinion.